kervinck/floyd/README.md

 It should be easy to speed it up by a factor of 2 to 3.
 The move generator design uses a simple mailbox approach because that has advantages for trying out new evaluation features.
-It is just a cleaned-up version of MSPC's move generator.
+It is just a cleaned-up version of MSCP's move generator.
 Not much is optimized here, for example, there are no piece lists and capture generation is done by generating all moves and then filtering out the non-captures.
-There is no check evading generator and no method to generate checking moves efficiently.
+There is no check evasion generator and no method to generate checking moves efficiently.

 There is also no multiprocessing yet, except in the tuner and other